mmaire/ae-multigrid/README.md

 External Dependencies
 ---------------------

-The image segmentation demo relies on local contour cues computing using the Berkeley contour detector (Pb).
+The image segmentation demo relies on local contour cues computed using the Berkeley contour detector (Pb).
 A version of this software is included in the `grouping/` subdirectory.
 For more information see: